jumphone/FitDevo/README.md

 --------------------------------------------------------------------------------------------------------------------

 ## Demo 2 | Build developmental potential field (DPF) and draw arrows ( fitdevo >= 1.1.0 )

 Users should provide embedding coordinates (e.g. tSNE, UMAP, PAGA, etc.).

 This demo is based on a "seurat.object" with normalized expression matrix and UMAP.

 To generate seurat.object, please refer to: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html

+The function named "fitdevo.field" follows the ideas of another tool (VECTOR).
+If you are using this function in your work, please also cite:

+Unsupervised Inference of Developmental Directions for Single Cells Using VECTOR, Cell Reports, 2020,https://doi.org/10.1016/j.celrep.2020.108069

     source('https://github.com/jumphone/FitDevo/blob/main/fitdevo.R?raw=true')